 Your patent attorney will work with you to understand your technology and identify potentially patentable innovations, and put together the patent application.
 This involves drafting a patent specification that describes how the invention works and defines the particular concepts that you are hoping to protect by way of the patent.

-After the application has been filed at the UK Patent Office, the Office carries out a search and examination of the application, which involves searching for relevant prior publications and assessing patentability along with various formal requirements.
+After the application has been filed at the UK Patent Office, the office carries out a search and examination of the application.
+This involves searching for relevant prior publications and assessing patentability along with various formal requirements.

 During examination, your patent attorney has the opportunity to make amendments to address the examiner's objections or argue against the objections.
-If the objections can be overcome, the Office then grants a patent.
+If the objections can be overcome, the office then grants a patent.

-A patent granted by the UK Patent Office is valid in the UK only, but gives you an opportunity, up to a year after the initial filling, to file corresponding applications in other territories (e.g. the US and China) whilst retaining the benefit of the original filling date.
+A patent granted by the UK Patent Office is valid in the UK only, but gives you an opportunity, up to a year after the initial filing, to file corresponding applications in other territories whilst retaining the benefit of the original filing date.
 Any such further applications are examined independently by the relevant patent offices for those territories.